Skip to Main Content

 Founder & CEO, SquaredUp

-If you’ve ever worked with SCOM then you’ll know it needs a little love to get the most out of it.
+If you’ve ever worked with Microsoft SCOM then you’ll know it needs a little love to get the most out of it.
 So here are 20 SCOM tips to help you out.

 Together with Tao Yang MVP, I co-presented a session called “20 Operations Manager Tips in 20 Minutes” at Experts Live USA, which brings together many of the SCOM tips and tricks we’ve accumulated over the years.
 That session wasn’t recorded, so we decided to publish the tips here for everyone to benefit from.